Did Seahawks land an NFL draft steal in Michigan State’s Malik McDowell?

 “To me he’s a tough one,’’ echoed Daniel Jeremiah of the NFL Network shortly before the draft.
 “All the ability in the world.
 As much upside as any defensive lineman in the draft.
 He just isn’t consistent.’’

-One of the persons who knows McDowell best — Ron Burton, his position coach at Michigan State — had a far shinier take on McDowell, who will make his debut with the Seahawks Friday when they begin a three-day rookie minicamp.
+One of the persons who knows McDowell best — Ron Burton, his position coach at Michigan State — had a far shinier take on McDowell, who will make his debut with the Seahawks on Friday when they begin a three-day rookie minicamp.

 Most Read Stories